dboddie-canonical-work/disgorged-docs/snapcraft-overview.rst

 The ``--classic`` argument is required because snapcraft uses :ref:`classic confinement <snap-confinement>`.

 Snapcraft can also be installed and run on Apple’s macOS.
-See `Install snapcraft on macOS <installing-snapcraft.md#snapcraft-overview-heading--macos>`__ for details.
+See :ref:`installing-snapcraft-macos` for details.

 See below for a general overview of Snapcraft’s capabilities, and see :ref:`Creating a snap <creating-a-snap>` for a more detailed look at the process, alongside a selection of self-contained examples for some popular languages and frameworks, including :ref:`Go <go-applications>`, :ref:`Python <python-apps>` and :ref:`C/C++ <c-c-applications>`.